AlekseiPronin/FinalProject_DataAnalysis_US_Accidents/README.md

-## Recommendations for future analysis:
+## Recommendations for a future analysis:

 * This dataset could be connected to Google Places API.
 In this case, user could create a route on the map and it will show the probability of getting into a car accident and severity of it